Seirdy/clogstats/README.md

 Weestats can sort channels by their number of messages or number of non-lurkers (i.e., the number of nicks that actually sent a message).
 It can also display the top most active nicks for each channel.
-It can also display the top most active nicks for each channel.

 Full usage: